DwailanF/Device_Inventory_Dashboard/README.md

 <h1>📌  What Does It Do?</h1>

-<p style="line-height: 2;">Along with having a detailed updating formula the sheet also implements a custom Options Menu to the Google Sheet.
-This information can be found on the same line as File, Edit, View & Insert at the end of the toolbar with three separate features:</p>
+<p style="line-height: 2;">Along with having a detailed and updating formula the sheet also implements a custom 'Options Menu' to the Google Sheet.
+This can be found on the same line as File, Edit, View & Insert at the end of the toolbar, with three separate features:</p>

 <h3>🔄 First Feature: Swap Devices</h3>